 To login to an NSC resource, you need a login account.
 Please note that login accounts are created separately for each NSC resource.
-For example, you do not have a login account on Triolith just because you have one on Kappa.
+For example, you do not have a login account on Tetralith just because you have one on Sigma.

-For login accounts on dedicated SMHI resources such as Krypton, please refer to SMHI access.
+For login accounts on dedicated SMHI resources such as Bi, please refer to SMHI access.
 The rest of this page does not apply in that situation.

 To get a login account on a resource, you need to:

 Each step is described in more detail below.

 You need to have accepted the NAISS User Agreement.
 Once is enough; you do not have to do this again if you want further NSC accounts or accounts at other centres.

 To take care of this, login to SUPR and use the "Handle User Agreement" button on the top of the page.
 If you have already accepted the NAISS User Agreement, you will not see the "Handle User Agreement" button.
 You can check the status on the SUPR Personal Information page.

 If you have accepted the SNIC User Agreement before, you will be able to accept the NAISS User Agreement online in SUPR (even if you did the SNIC User Agreement via the paper alternative).

 Depending on how you take care of the NAISS User Agreement, it may be approved automatically or it may require manual checking (for example if you choose to use the paper alternative).
 You will get an email from SUPR when it has been approved.